Below are some of the results, successes + testimonials for Clint

-Private Kids Coaching sessions
+for Private Kids Coaching

-Mr. W (9 years) had very low self-esteem and confidence as well as lacking a father figure in his life as his father passed away at a young age.
+Winston (9 years) had very low self-esteem and confidence as well as lacking a father figure in his life as his father passed away at a young age.
 He didn't enjoy team sports because he didn't feel good enough to participate which left him withdrawn and spending too much time on his tech devices.

-After only 12 weeks of 1:1 sessions with me, (one session per week) Mr. W was a completely different child.
+After only 12 weeks of 1:1 sessions with me, (one session per week) he was a completely different child.
 The mix of natural movement and roughhousing that we did during his sessions allowed him to really come out of his shell, both mentally and physically and feel good about himself.

 A self-confessed nerd

-Mr. A (11 years) came to me as a self-confessed nerd.
+Aiden (11 years) came to me as a self-confessed nerd.
 He lacked physical fitness, co-ordination, self-esteem and confidence.
 He had never managed to spend a whole night at a friends sleepover with friends because he would easily become overwhelmed by fear and anxiety.

 He also no longer has worries about sleeping at friends houses and is not afraid to try new things.